qiyu1987/IbHomework/ib-week1-mishmash-homework/README.md

     ```
     _Note: This is a named export_
 1. The exported `groupAdultsByAgeRange` should be a function.
-1. The function will be called and passed an array of objects.
+1. The function will be called with an array of objects as its argument.
 The objects represent people, with a property `name` and a property `age`.
 Your function should group each person **over the age of 18** into age ranges.
 Here are a few examples:
     ```js
     // Example 1
     groupAdultsByAgeRange([{name: "Henry", age: 9}, {name: "John", age: 20}])